ChienKangLu/LeetCodeCXX/README.md

 # LeetCodeCXX
-This is a project for solving Leetcode problems with C++.
+This is a project for solving Leetcode problems with C++ and verifying multiple solutions with unit tests (GoogleTest).
 All solved questions are listed at [include/questions/SOLVED.md](include/questions/SOLVED.md).

 ## Setup enviroments